Ankle Arthroscopy Scope Surgery 2026 | Podiatrist DPM

 Download Your Free Guide →

-Dr. Tom Biernacki, DPM is a board-certified podiatric surgeon at Balance Foot & Ankle in Howell and Bloomfield Hills, Michigan.
+Dr. Tom Biernacki, DPM is a board-certified podiatric surgeon at Balance Foot & Ankle in Howell and Bloomfield Township, Michigan.
 He performs ankle arthroscopy for osteochondral lesion treatment, impingement resection, loose body removal, synovectomy, and arthroscopic Brostrom ligament reconstruction.

 Join 950,000+ Learning About Foot Health